lbaehren/prometheus-sumo/documentation/pages/yaz.md

 [YAZ](http://www.indexdata.com/yaz) is a programmers’ toolkit supporting the development of Z39.50/SRW/SRU clients and servers.
 Z39.50-2003 (version 3) as well as SRW/SRU version 1.1 are supported in both the client and server roles.
-The SOLR webservice is supported in the client role through the ZOOM API.
+The SOLR webservice is supported in the client role through the \ref zoom API.

-The current version of YAZ includes support for the industry standard ZOOM API for Z39.50.
+The current version of YAZ includes support for the industry standard \ref zoom API for Z39.50.
 This API vastly simplifies the process of writing new clients using YAZ, and it reduces your dependency on any single toolkit.